Founded in 1955 by Dr. Norman Boas, and succeeded in 1984 by Dr. Robert Levin. This is our 66th year of continuous service to Connecticut.

 Dr. Levin has served as the president of the New London County Medical Association and is a member of the Connecticut Rheumatology Association.

-He is married, has three sons, and four very special grandchildren.
+He is married, has three sons, and five very special grandchildren.

 A Brief History of the Practice

 This is one of the oldest rheumatology practices in the state of Connecticut.
 It was started in February, 1955 by Dr. Norman Boas in Wilton, Connecticut.
 At the time of the inception of the practice, it was a combination of both rheumatology and internal medicine.
 Dr. Boas sold the internal medicine part of his Wilton practice in 1976 to move to New London where he devoted his full time to rheumatology.
 Through a series of conversations and meetings that took place in the summer of 1984, Dr. Boas decided to retire and sold the practice to Dr. Levin, who began seeing patients in the New London office on Montauk Avenue on November 1, 1984.
 A satellite office was opened in Norwich which functioned from January 15, 1985 to July 31, 2018.
 The New London office was moved to its present location in East Lyme in March, 1991.

 Rheumatology is the field of internal medicine that is devoted to the diagnosis, treatment and management of over 100 types of arthritis and connective tissue diseases, including, but not limited to rheumatoid arthritis, osteoarthritis, large, small, and medium sized blood vessel vasculitis, systemic lupus erythematosus, scleroderma, Lyme disease, gout, and enthesopathies such as psoriatic arthritis and ankylosing spondylitis.
 Dr. Levin is also interested in inherited hypermobility syndromes like Ehlers Danlos Type III.